 Fentanyl or methadone are safer options in patients with renal impairment, who require a strong opioid, because they

 have no clinically significant active metabolites (unlike morphine and, to a lesser extent, oxycodone).
-Discussion with
+In many cases,

 a renal physician is recommended in patients with a creatinine clearance < 30 mL/min.

-Remember that: 5 mg oxycodone is approximately equivalent to 10 mg morphine, 50 – 100 mg tramadol, 100 mg dihydrocodeine
+Remember that: 5 mg oxycodone is approximately equivalent to 10 mg morphine, 50 – 100 mg tramadol, 100mg dihydrocodeine or 100 mg codeine.

 The recommended steps for completing the audit are: